ronixclh/crossframe-chat/README.md

 ## Project Overview

-The app contains a parent component that embeds two iframes — each running a simple chat UI (`Chat A` and `Chat B`).
+The app contains a parent component that embeds two iframes — each running a simple chat UI (Chat A and Chat B).
-At this stage, the iframes do **not exchange messages**; the structure simply demonstrates how such an architecture could be set up.
+These iframes exchange messages in real time using the window.postMessage API, allowing cross-frame communication managed by the parent component.

 ```plaintext
 Parent App